Ashuthosh0/githubai/README.md

-# GitHubAI 🧠📁
+# GitHubAI
-GitHubAI is your personal repo Q&A and meeting notes extractor — built to make GitHub content and audio recordings instantly understandable.
+GitHubAI is your personal repo Q&A and meeting notes extractor, built to make GitHub content and audio recordings instantly understandable.
 Whether you're revisiting a long issue thread or skimming through a call recording, GitHubAI helps you extract context, generate summaries, and get straight to the point.

-Under the hood, it taps into GitHub API, AssemblyAI, and Gemini Pro (in RAG mode) to do the heavy lifting.
+Under the hood, it taps into GitHub API, AssemblyAI, and Gemini Pro (RAG) to do the heavy lifting.

 ---

-## ⚙️ Tech Stack
+## Tech Stack

-### 🧩 Frontend & UI
+### Frontend & UI
 - Next.js App Router — for file-based routing and layouts
 - TailwindCSS — utility-first styling
 - shadCN — polished, accessible UI components

-### 🛠 Backend & APIs
+### Backend & APIs
 - Prisma ORM + NeonDB — handles user data and interaction records
 - Clerk — authentication layer (email/password, social logins)
 - GitHub API — fetches repo content and file structure